microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls when the debug status bar should be visible "debug.showInStatusBar": "onFirstSessionStart",

-  // Controls the debug toolbar.
-Should it be floating, docked in the debug view or hidden.
+  // Controls the location of the debug toolbar.
+Either "floating" in all views, "docked" in the debug view, or "hidden" "debug.toolBarLocation": "floating",
-  "debug.toolbar": "float",

   // Global debug launch configuration.
 Should be used as an alternative to 'launch.json' that is shared across workspaces "launch": {